sbird/fake_spectra/README.md

 = Flux extractor =

 This is a small code for generating and analyzing simulated spectra from Arepo/Gadget HDF5 simulation output.
-It is fast, parallel and written in C++ and Python 3.
+It is fast, parallel (Open-MP and MPI) and written in C++ and Python 3.
 It really has two parts:
 1) a C++/python 3 code which generates and analyses arbitrary spectra
 2) A (slightly) maintained C++ command line program, extract, that generates